Copycat Culver’s Fried Cheese Curds: Wisconsin’s Golden Treasure

 copycat culvers cheese curds in a bowl

-Fried cheese curds are also awesome to make for a party and game day.
+Fried cheese curds are also awesome for parties and game days.
 They are great finger food and will disappear quickly.

 bowl of homemade Culver's fried cheese curds.